vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Analysis()
 -----------
-The :py:meth:`Analysis<metobs_toolkit.analysis.Analysis>` class is created from a Dataset and hold the observations that are assumed to be correct (the df-container of the Dataset).
+The :py:meth:`Analysis<metobs_toolkit.analysis.Analysis>` class is created from a Dataset and holds the observations that are assumed to be correct (the df-container of the Dataset).
 In contrast to the Dataset, the Analysis methods do not change the observations.
-The Analysis methods are based on aggregating the observations to get insight in diurnal/seasonal paterns and landcover effects.
+The Analysis methods are based on aggregating the observations to get insight into diurnal/seasonal patterns and landcover effects.

 .. code-block:: python